-No matter what time of year it is, we think one of the best things to do in Huntsville is visiting the Huntsville Botanical Garden.
-The 112 acre garden is even listed as one of the top things to do in Alabama!
+No matter what time of year it is, we think one of the best things to do in Huntsville is to visit the Huntsville Botanical Garden.
+The 112-acre garden is even listed as one of the top things to do in Alabama!
 There are so many specialty gardens, trails, and exhibits that you can easily spend hours wandering around and taking it all in.

 One of our favorite areas of the botanical gardens was the pavilion inside Damson Aquatic Garden.
 Of course, the butterfly house inside the nature center is amazing as well.
 Besides hundreds of butterflies, you’ll also see turtles, frogs, and quails.
 And did we mention it’s also the largest open-aired butterfly house in the country?

 We thought their Children’s Garden was really awesome too, so if you’re looking for things to do in Huntsville with kids, we definitely recommend visiting.
 It’s actually divided into eight sections and has playgrounds, splash areas, a maze, and plenty of space for the kiddos to run around.
 They’ll even be able to see dinosaurs!